 Improve SEO: video content

-For those of us producing video content we will often publish on platforms such as YouTube and Vimeo.
-These sites tend to have their own search engines, however by putting out regular content that gains traction and engagement, these videos can also be found on Google search.
+For those producing video content we will often publish on platforms such as YouTube and TikTok.
+These sites tend to have their own search engines, however, by putting out regular content that gains traction and engagement, these videos can also be found on Google search.

-The more people who see your videos, the more likely they are to want to link to your content, especially if you have a call to action to your web page in your video description.
+The more people viewing your videos, the more likely they are to want to link to your content, especially if you have a call to action to your page in your video description.

 Repurposing other forms of content into video – whether that’s by filming your podcast recording or creating an audiogram - is the ultimate upgrade.

-For written content Andy’s top tip was to record a short video introducing your topic and place it near the top of your blog post to encourage people to stay longer and increase their dwell time.
+For written content, Andy’s top tip is to record a short video introducing your topic and place it near the top of your blog post to encourage people to stay longer and increase their dwell time.
 This in turn increases your positive user interaction signals.

 Another great way to increase your authority is to do a collaboration video, interview someone on your topic and you can benefit from their network.
 Their links to your content will increase your chance of ranking in search.